 Since graduating from the Iceland Academy of the Arts in 2016, her work has among others been shown at: Framferd, Velferden, Sokndal, NO; Prospects & Concepts, Art Rotterdam, NL; Mesh, Galleri CC, Malmö, SE; Høstutstillingen, Kunstnernes Hus, Oslo, NO; Studio17, Stavanger, NO; Tenderflix International Film and Video Prize, Tenderpixel, London, UK; Bangkok Underground Film Festival and Stuttgarter Filmwinter, DE.

-She completed residencies at Skaftfell Center for Visual Art in Iceland and Asahi AiR in Japan.
+She completed residencies at Skaftfell Center for Visual Art in Iceland, Asahi AiR in Japan and at Bamboo Curtain Studio in Taiwan.
 Her short stories appeared in several magazines in the Netherlands.

 Alongside her own practice, she is co-running independent exhibition space Studio17 in Stavanger.